5/5, based on 1161

 •International Memorial- Nandor Glid Sculpture &

-Although the camp was liberated 70 years ago, the history we can learn from Dachau is very relevant to the world around us today.
+Although the camp was liberated 78 years ago this year, the history we can learn from Dachau is very relevant to the world around us today.

 Visiting a former Nazi Concentration Camp is

 one of the most important things to do on a trip around

 Europe, and by far the most important thing to do in Munich.
 Dachau’s accessibility and importance as a centre for

 education and reconciliation makes it a day that is impossible to